suyn1314/SDQQ2022FF/README.md

 # Pattern Oriented Software Design 2022 Fall Assignment

 ## Assignment 3

 #### Deadline: 10/24 Tue.
 23:59

 ### Introduction

-In this assignment, you are required to implement a simple algorithm of collision detection by using `Visitor pattern` and `Factory pattern`.
+In this assignment, you are required to implement a simple algorithm of collision detection by using the `Visitor` and `Abstract Factory` patterns.
 The deadline is at 23:59, 10/24(Mon.).

 ### Problem statement